 Provision for complex cases, such as monthly reports?

-Implementation

-Adopted as “durable” Bylaws provision.

-Transparency
+Implementation: The CCWG proposes that the revised IRP provisions be adopted as Fundamental Bylaws.

-The community has expressed concerns regarding the ICANN document/information access policy and implementation.
+Transparency: The community has expressed concerns regarding the ICANN document/information access policy and implementation.
 Free access to relevant information is an essential element of a robust independent review process.
-We recommend reviewing and enhancing the DIDP as part of the accountability enhancements.
+We recommend reviewing and enhancing the DIDP as part of the accountability enhancements in Work Stream 2.

+QUESTIONS

+Do you agree that the proposed improvements to the IRP would enhance ICANN's accountability?
+Do you agree with the list of requirements for this recommendation?
+If not, please detail how you would recommend to amend these requirements.

 6.5 Reconsideration Process Enhancements

+INTRODUCTION

 Standing

 Amend "who" has proper standing to file a Reconsideration Request to widen its scope by including board/staff actions/inactions that contradict ICANN’s mission or core values (was only policies before).
 It is noted that under the existing bylaws paragraph 2 significantly reduces the rights purportedly granted in paragraph 1 of the Reconsideration Request process.